codeByKochs/Fullstack-Open-2020/part1/03 anecdotes/README.md

-# Anecdotes
+# 03 anecdotes

 A website showing random programming anecdotes.
 It is possible to vote on anecdotes.
-The most voted on anecdote is shown at the bottom.
+The highest voted on anecdote is shown at the bottom.